Five years after fire, a shining Notre Dame is ready to reopen its doors

 | Paris

-As Paris’s beloved Notre Dame cathedral gets its last-minute touches before it reopens to the public on Dec.
+As Paris’ beloved Notre Dame cathedral gets its last-minute touches before it reopens to the public Dec.
 8, the people who helped restore it say the public is in for more than a few surprises.

-“The cathedral was very dark; it had accumulated centuries-worth of dust,” says archeologist Dorothée Dérieux-Chaoui.
-“Now, people will find bright-colored stone, and clean stained-glass windows.
+“The cathedral was very dark; it had accumulated centuries’ worth of dust,” says archeologist Dorothée Chaoui-Derieux.
+“Now, people will find bright-colored stone and clean stained-glass windows.
 We’re going to rediscover a cathedral bursting with light.”

 Why We Wrote ThisA story focused on

-Note: Editor’s note: This story was updated Dec.
-6, the same day as publication, to correct the spelling of Dorothée Chaoui-Derieux’s name.